-Policy A: Significant natural and scientific areas and scenic sites should be set aside for preservation and managed so as to protect the unique characteristics of the area.

-- Policy B: The County will cooperate with appropriate State and Federal agencies and private groups to ensure that examples of the full range of Clatsop County's natural ecosystem are preserved for future study and enjoyment. - Policy C: The County shall proactively coordinate with private property owners and shall Encourage private property owners to enter into conservation easements to preserve natural areas. the county shall Facilitate opportunities for property owners to voluntarily enter into conservation easements, or other instruments, to preserve natural areas. - Policy D: The Natural designation for Sugar Loaf Mountain shall not affect the continued operating and maintenance of the radio transmitter facility located there. - Policy E: Street vacations shall be based on facts and evidence to establish that the right-of-way at issue no longer has any public benefit or public use potential.
-Improve public involvement during proposed vacations to consider alternative public uses other than vehicular circulation (e.g. emergency evacuation routes, greenbelts, trails, etc.). - Policy F: Continue to identify other sites for possible voluntary listing as a Goal 5 inventoried natural area resource. - Policy G: As resources permit, identify natural areas not previously addressed in periodic reviews and inventory significant areas for future consideration as areas listed in the Oregon State Register of Natural Heritage Resources should the property owners wish to participate. - Policy H: The County should devise a mechanism to be able to relocate zoning lines based on ground-truthed evidence, such as delineations. - Policy I: Landowners should be encouraged to dedicate isolated natural features (landmarks) such as big trees, waterfalls, etc.
+- Policy A: Significant natural and scientific areas and scenic sites should be set aside for preservation and managed so as to protect the unique characteristics of the area. - Policy B: The County will cooperate with appropriate State and Federal agencies and private groups to ensure that examples of the full range of Clatsop County's natural ecosystem are preserved for future study and enjoyment. - Policy C: The County shall proactively coordinate with private property owners and shall Encourage private property owners to enter into conservation easements to preserve natural areas. the county shall Facilitate opportunities for property owners to voluntarily enter into conservation easements, or other instruments, to preserve natural areas. - Policy D: The Natural designation for Sugar Loaf Mountain shall not affect the continued operating and maintenance of the radio transmitter facility located there. - Policy E: Require subdivisions to be clustered countywide in order to provide increased open space, preserve views and protect wildlife habitat to the maximum extent possible. - Policy F: Encourage the development of a voluntary open space acquisition program and identify potential on-going funding sources. - Policy G: Street vacations shall be based on facts and evidence to establish that the right-of-way at issue no longer has any public benefit or public use potential.
+Improve public involvement during proposed vacations to consider alternative public uses other than vehicular circulation (e.g. emergency evacuation routes, greenbelts, trails, etc.). - Policy H: Add Oregon Natural Heritage Program sites in the Northeast planning area that are listed (Blind Slough Swamp Preserve and Knappa Slough Island) that are not included in the comprehensive plan inventory as required by OAR 660-023-0160. - Policy I: Continue to identify other sites for possible voluntary listing as a Goal 5 inventoried natural area resource. - Policy J: Identify natural areas not previously addressed in periodic reviews and inventory significant areas for future consideration as areas listed in the Oregon State Register of Natural Heritage Resources should the property owners wish to participate. - Policy K: Consider developing a voluntary acquisition program to acquire lands around drinking water sources/supplies. - Policy L: Devise a mechanism to be able to relocate zoning lines based on ground-truthed evidence, such as delineations.